logo image

 The Scots set about rearranging the Terrain by blocking roads and digging pits with spikes to help combat the large number of English Cavalry.

-The Scots also trained with Schiltroms, large circles of men with 15ft Pikes, and positioned themselves where trees gave cover from English Archers.
+The Scots also trained with Schiltroms, large circles of men with 15ft Pikes, then positioned themselves where trees gave cover from English Archers.

 On the first day of the Battle, the English Knights charged the Scots Schiltroms on a number of occasions, each time resulting in a large number of English casualties.